bergerb/bergerb.github.io/_posts/2013-08-01-sane-data-warehousing.markdown

 ### Simple T-SQL Warehousing

-Using SQL 2005 or later allows the using of the [pivot](http://msdn.microsoft.com/en-us/library/ms177410(v=sql.90).aspx) command when querying data.
+Using SQL 2005 or later allows the using of the pivot command when querying data.
 Pivot Tables can simplify a lot of reporting and calculations (which take time).
 A very simple example of would be the following SQL Statement:

 {% highlight sql %}
 -- Example Table